swiftlang/swift/docs/LibraryEvolution.rst

 a particular version of such a library, there is no need to worry about backwards- or forwards-compatibility at the binary level.
-Just as developers with a single app target are not forced to think about access control, anyone writing a bundled library should not be required to use any of the annotations described below in order to achieve full performance.
+Just as developers with a single app target are not forced to think about access control, anyone writing a bundled library should (ideally) not be required to use any of the annotations described below in order to achieve full performance.

 .. _Swift Package Manager: https://swift.org/package-manager/